Academic Policies and Procedures

 The policies and procedures described below are consistent with and in addition to the University-wide Academic Standards described elsewhere in this Bulletin.

-Georgetown College is an intensive and immersive intellectual community.
+The College of Arts & Sciences is an intensive and immersive intellectual community.
 Students are embraced by a network of faculty, advising deans, counselors, and peer advisors who are committed to nurturing their education, their development, their intellectual potential.
 An advisor’s role is to guide and counsel; students’ academic performance and academic records are their own.
 The Associate Deans, Assistant Deans, and Academic Counselors advise students throughout their undergraduate experience.
 Together they make up the Council on Studies of Georgetown College.
 The Council is also charged with upholding the academic standards of the College.

 Faculty and students, upon initiation into this intellectual community, agree to high standards of academic performance and integrity, standards that establish the conditions for personal and intellectual formation.
 Failure to meet these standards may result in temporary or permanent separation from the university.